deeplearning4j/deeplearning4j/compare-dl4j-torch7-pylearn.md

 * TensorFlow is about more than deep learning.
 TensorFlow actually has tools to support reinforcement learning and other algos.
 * Google's goal with TF seems to be recruiting.
 As you know, they recently announced the Google Brain yearlong residency.
 A smart move.
 * TensorFlow is not commercially supported, and it’s unlikely that Google will go into the business of supporting open-source enterprise software.
 It's giving a new tool to researchers.
-* TensorFlow only runs on a single box, rather than distributed.
-In a single box, you can have up to 4 GPUs.
 * Like Theano, TensforFlow generates a computational graph (e.g. a series of matrix operations such as z = simoid(x) where x and z are matrices) and performs automatic differentiation.
 Automatic differentiation is important because you don't want to have to hand-code a new variation of backpropagation every time you're experimenting with a new arrangement of neural networks.
 In Google's ecosystem, the computational graph is then used by Google Brain for the heavy lifting, but Google hasn’t open-sourced those tools yet.
 TensorFlow is one half of Google's in-house DL solution.
 * From an enterprise perspective, the question some companies will need to answer is whether they want to depend upon Google for these tools.